![]() Back to Genetics |

 There is a recessive mutation on the agouti locus for non-agouti, and a non-agouti rat with no color dilutions is a black rat.

-There are also color dilutions that can change the appearance of an agouti or a non-agouti-based rat, and these color mutations are typically recessive.
+non-agouti-based rat, and these color mutations are typically recessive.
 They can affect both coat and eye colors and include fawn/beige, champagne/amber, mink/cinnamon, chocolate, blue and Russian blue.

 Color dilutes can be combined on an animal to make other shades.